mah51/ScuffedMDB/README.md

 <details>
   <summary>Click to expand</summary>

+__Make sure you have a fork of the repository by clicking the fork button top right__

 1. Login to https://vercel.com/ with your github.

 2. Go to the homepage and create new project, select 'ScuffedMDB' and click import.